microsoft/teams-ai/js/samples/04.ai.a.naturalLanguage.santaBot/README.md

-# Microsoft Teams Conversational Bot with GPT: Hal 9000
+# Microsoft Teams Conversational Bot with GPT: Santa Claus

-This is a conversational bot for Microsoft Teams, designed to mimic the AI character Hal 9000 from the movie "2001: A Space Odyssey".
+This is a conversational bot for Microsoft Teams, designed to mimic the AI character Santa Claus.
 The bot uses the text-davinci-003 model to chat with Teams users and respond in a polite and respectful manner, staying within the scope of the conversation.

 This sample illustrates basic conversational bot behavior in Microsoft Teams.
 The bot is built to allow GPT to facilitate the conversation on its behalf, using only a natural language prompt file to guide it.